CROBOT974/Development-of-Trajectory-Based-Control-of-Supernumerary-Robotic-Limbs-for-Assembling-Tasks/README.md

 # Development of Trajectory-Based Control of Supernumerary Robotic Limbs for Assembling Tasks
-In this project, a control strategy of Supernumerary Robot Limbs (SRLs) based on trajectory generating is developed for an assembling task.This method is autonomous and could achieve high efficiency without the prerequisite of demonstration data or complex physical models.
-It utilized a improved RRT-Connect method for trajectory planning, and tracing the hand to accomplish human-robot coorperation.
+In this project, a control strategy of Supernumerary Robot Limbs (SRLs) based on trajectory generating is developed for an assembling task.
+This method is autonomous and could achieve high efficiency without the prerequisite of demonstration data or complex physical models.
+It utilized an improved RRT-Connect method for trajectory planning, and tracing the hand to accomplish human-robot coorperation.

 ## Install
-Here is the code installing testing in Windows 11.
+Here is the code for installing testing in Windows 11.

 * **Downloading the codes**
 ```